 1. Who owned the Bhopal plant at the time of the incident and who owns it now?

 A. The Bhopal plant was designed, built, owned and operated by UCIL, an Indian company in which UCC held just over half of the stock.
 Indian financial institutions and thousands of private investors in India held the rest of the stock.
 In 1994, UCC sold its entire interest in UCIL to Mcleod Russel India Limited, which renamed the company Eveready Industries India Limited (EIIL).
 In 1998, the MPSG, which owns and had been leasing the property to EIIL, took over the facility and assumed all accountability for the site, including the completion of any additional remediation.

 In 2013, the U.S. Court of Appeals for the Second Circuit in New York concluded that UCC was not the entity responsible for any environmental pollution resulting from operation of the UCIL plant prior to the disaster.
 The Second Circuit concluded: "[M]any others living near the Bhopal plant may well have suffered terrible and lasting injuries from a wholly preventable disaster for which someone is responsible.
 After nine years of contentious litigation and discovery, however, all that the evidence in this case demonstrates is that UCC is not that entity".
-Click here to view the complete opinion of the U.S. Court of Appeals for the Second Circuit.
+Click here to view the complete opinion of the U.S. Court of Appeals for the Second Circuit in New York.

 2. Did UCIL abandon the Bhopal plant after the gas leak?

 A. No. After the incident, UCIL completed one of the most single important remediation activities -- the transformation and removal of tens of thousands of pounds of methylisocyanate (MIC) from the plant.
 Click here and see page 7 in the Jackson Browning Report.